DARK-art108/TechBlog/content/posts/2020-5-8--Rxjava/index.md

 ### How to make Api's Reactive using RxKotlin?

 Frist of all let's add some dependencies in build.gradle in your project 👇 and if you're not familiar with retrofit2/okhttp and how to make an http request?.Then you can go through this article 👉 [Understand How does Retrofit work?](https://medium.com/mindorks/understand-how-does-retrofit-work-c9e264131f4a).
-**NOTE**: MainActivity.xml only contain's two component's Textview and Circular Progress View,As we will only about the functionality of Retrofit2,Api's and Rxjava/Rxkotlin majorly in this blog.
+**NOTE**: MainActivity.xml only contain's two component's Textview and Circular Progress View,As we will be only discussing about the functionality of Retrofit2,Api's and Rxjava/Rxkotlin majorly in this blog post.

 #### Dependencies